 Name: Michael W. Grise Name: Andrew L. Howell

 (Print Name) (Print Name)

 Title: Sr. Procurement Agent Title: SVP

 Date: 11-24-09 Date: 11/11/09

-Taxpayer 57-10 ID#: 99948
+Taxpayer 57-109 99948

+ID#:

-SCHEDULE NO. 8 to the MASTER BUSINESS AGREEMENT ("MBA") between AETNA LIFE INSURANCE COMPANY ("AETNA") and BENEFITFOCUS.COM, INC. ("Supplier" or "Benefitfocus")
+SCHEDULE NO. 8 to the MASTER BUSINESS AGREEMENT ("MBA") between AETNA LIFE INSURANCE COMPANY ("AETNA") and

+BENEFITFOCUS.COM, INC. ("Supplier" or "Benefitfocus")

 The Parties agree that the terms and conditions of the MBA dated November 28, 2006, the Professional Services Attachment dated November 28, 2006 and the Software License Attachment dated November 28, 2006 shall govern this Schedule, except that, in the event of a conflict between the relevant documents, the terms and conditions of this Schedule shall control and prevail over the applicable Attachment and the MBA.
-Furthermore, in the event of a conflict between the applicable Attachment and the MBA.
+Furthermore, in the event of a conflict between the applicable Attachment and the MBA, the terms and conditions of this Attachment shall control and prevail over the MBA.